eloqdata/eloq-website/whitepaper/whitepaper.md

 <div style="page-break-after: always;"></div>

-# MonographSQL: A Distributed NewSQL Database for Elastic Performance at Any Scale
+# MonographSQL: A Distributed SQL Database for Elastic Performance at Any Scale

 ## Introduction

 In today's data-driven world, organizations face the challenge of managing ever-increasing volumes of data while ensuring high performance, scalability, and cost-effectiveness.
 Traditional database systems often struggle to meet these demands, leading to bottlenecks and performance limitations.

-MonographSQL is a revolutionary distributed NewSQL database that addresses these challenges head-on.
+MonographSQL is a revolutionary distributed SQL database that addresses these challenges head-on.
 Powered by its innovative Data Substrate, MonographSQL delivers exceptional elasticity, scalability, and performance for latency-sensitive workloads, making it an ideal choice for modern enterprises.

 ## Achitecture